Bauyrzhan Islamkhan: Kairat

 On 11 February 2014, a transfer deal was made between the teams FC Kuban Krasnodar and FC Kairat after that he signed a three-year deal with Kairat.
 In the end of July, 2016 he got an offer from the champions and the leading team of Kazakhstan Premier League at that moment, FC Astana, to join the team when the contract with FC Kairat expires.
 However, it was rejected by the footballer.
 Islamkhan left Kairat at the end of the 2019 season after his contract expired.
 Following his release from Kairat, Islamkhan joined Zenit St.Petersburg on trial during their January training camp in Qatar.

 Al Ain

 On 31 January 2020, he signed for UAE side Al Ain until the end of 2019–20 season.

 In December 2020, Islamkhan was handed a two-year ban from football after testing positive for a banned substance after an Al Ain game in the AFC Champions League during September 2020.

+Astana

+On 26 July 2025, Astana announced the signing of Islamkhan on a contract until the end of the 2025 season.